ptrgags/paper-toaster/logbook.md

 [this Numberphile video](https://www.youtube.com/watch?v=JbfhzlMk2eY).
 I also started making a sketchbook-like interface for these receipts.
 I still need to refactor `hex_grid` and `fm_ring` though.

+## 2022-07-03 Code 128 Barcodes

+Today I started learning about barcodes.
+There's many different types from UPC-A (used for labeling products for sale) to Code 128 (general-purpose alphanumeric codes), and others (EAN, QR, PDF 417, to name a few others).
+I started with Code 128 since it isn't too complicated of an encoding scheme and supports alphanumeric characters, not just numbers.

+Next Steps:

+* Figure out a better way to handle the barcode given it is variable size. maybe landscape?
+Or compute the module size based on the output length?